raspberrypilearning/packaging-your-code/en/step_7.md

 ## Uploading to PyPI

-[PyPI](https://pypi.org) (the Python Package Index) is the key repository for Python distributions.
-You can find Python software created and shared by other developers and install it.
+[PyPI, the Python Package Index](https://pypi.org) is the key repository for Python distributions where you can find Python software created and shared by other developers to install and use in your own programs.

-When you install Python modules using `pip` e.g.
+Whenever you install Python modules using `pip`, e.g.:

 ```bash
 pip install guizero
 ```

-`pip` downloads the package from [pypi.org](https://pypi.org) and then runs the `setup.py` program for you.
+what happens is that `pip` downloads the package from [pypi.org](https://pypi.org) and then runs the `setup.py` program for you.

-When you have your own Python module that you wish to share and have created a **setup** you can use it to create a **distribution** and upload it to PyPI allowing others to find and install your **package**.
+When you want to share a Python module of your own, and you and have created a `setup.py` for it, you can use this to create a **distribution** and upload it to PyPI to allow others to find and install your **package**.

 --- task ---

-To upload a package to [pypi.org](https://pypi.org) you will need an account.
+To upload a package to [pypi.org](https://pypi.org), you will need an account.

-Open a browser, go to [pypi.org/account/register](https://pypi.org/account/register/) and create an account.
+Open a browser, go to [pypi.org/account/register](https://pypi.org/account/register/), and sign up for an account.

 ![pypi register](images/pypi_register.PNG)